Center4 min read5 of 9

 What does the Heart Center govern in Human Design?

-The Heart Center, also called the Ego or Will Center, governs willpower, self-worth, ego, and our relationship with the material world including money and resources.
+The Heart Center, also called the Ego or Will Center, governs willpower, self-worth, ego, and your relationship with the material world, including money and resources.
 It is one of three motor centers that propel us forward in life.
-Anatomically it is connected to the heart organ, stomach, and gallbladder, which is why stress in this center can manifest as physical health issues.
+Anatomically it ties to the heart organ, stomach, and gallbladder, which is why stress here can show up as physical health problems.

 How does a defined Heart Center affect willpower and drive?

-A defined Heart Center is statistically uncommon and provides consistent access to raw willpower and competitive drive.
-People with this configuration can accomplish tasks with notable efficiency and possess a natural boldness that inspires others.
-However, rest is essential because overexerting this center without breaks can lead to heart-related health problems and burnout.
+A defined Heart Center is statistically uncommon and gives consistent access to raw willpower and competitive drive.
+People with it work with notable efficiency and carry a natural boldness that moves others.
+Rest is essential, though, because overexerting this center without breaks can lead to heart-related health problems and burnout.

 What is the difference between a defined and undefined Heart Center?

 A defined Heart Center delivers consistent willpower and a steady sense of self-worth, while an undefined Heart Center means willpower comes in inconsistent waves.
 Those with an undefined Heart have nothing to prove and should avoid overcompeting or measuring themselves against others.
-Their gift is the wisdom to objectively guide others in understanding what they value in life.
+Their strength is a clear-eyed wisdom for helping others understand what they value in life.

 Why is the Heart Center linked to finances and the material world?

-All matters related to money, power, and prestige are processed through the Heart Center because it channels willpower toward acquiring and managing material resources.
-Though many believe wealth generation is a mental exercise, Human Design views it as an energy form driven by the desires of the Heart.
-It filters our materialistic needs while we balance personal values against financial ambitions.
+Money, power, and prestige all run through the Heart Center because it channels willpower toward acquiring and managing material resources.
+Many treat wealth generation as a mental exercise, but Human Design sees it as an energy driven by the desires of the Heart.
+The center filters our material needs while we balance personal values against financial ambition.